leonardslog/10x_multiome_analysis/README.md

 rownames(reference) <- id_to_symbol[rownames(reference)]
 reference <- subset(reference, features = rownames(reference)[rownames(reference) != ""])
 ```
-I ran SingleR under the Wilcoxon Rank Sum Test, first using log-normalized data.
+A Wilcoxon Rank Sum Test was conducted with `SingleR()`, first using log-normalized data.
 The result is a large dataframe, which was saved as an R object.
 ```
 data <- LoadSeuratRds("multiome_data_final.Rds")
 norm_counts <- LayerData(data, assay = "RNA", layer = 'data') # LogNormalized